Questions About Family or Cosmetic Dentistry?

 Other Common Questions

 Bad breath is caused by a variety of factors, including the types of food you ingest, periodontal disease, dry mouth, and other causes.
-Going to your dentist will help you determine the cause of your bad breath, so that you can take steps to elminate it.
+Going to your dentist will help you determine the cause of your bad breath so that you can take steps to elminate it.

-Regardless of the cause of your bad breath, good oral hygiene and regular checkups to the dentist will help reduce it.
+Regardless of the cause of your bad breath, good oral hygiene and regular checkups with the dentist will help reduce it.
 Brushing and flossing will eliminate particles of food stuck between your teeth which emit odors.
 It will also help prevent or treat periodontal disease (gum disease), caused by plaque buildup on your teeth, which can lead to bad breath.
 Dentures should be properly cleaned and soaked overnight in antibacterial solution (unless otherwise advised by your dentist).
 Finally, make sure to brush your tongue regularly to eliminate any residue.